 Here's a Longer Version of the Information:

 Spring and fall are undoubtedly the best times for first-time travelers in Osaka in 2025.
 For those visiting Osaka for the first time, the cherry blossom season in April offers warm weather and stunning Sakura views, while autumn from October to November showcases beautiful fall foliage and pleasant temperatures.
 If you're traveling to Osaka for the first time during summer, don't miss the Tenjin Matsuri festival (July 24-25, 2025) for an immersive cultural experience.
-Winter, though chilly, offers fewer crowds, making it a great time for a peaceful trip.
+Winter, though chilly, offers fewer crowds, making it an excellent time for a peaceful trip.
 No matter when you visit, Osaka has something special for every first-time traveler!

 2. How Can You Travel to Osaka with Ease?